 So, as a social media freelancer, you’ve now got a solid plan in place to market yourself on Instagram and gain the attention of your ideal client.
 Now, it’s time to start showing them what you’ve got!
 Instagram provides the perfect platform to display some of your latest and best animations, sketches, and ideas.

-Your page could be a smaller version of your artistic portfolio, easily accessible by anyone that wants to check out your style.
-This should also be constantly updated, with all of your latest work.
-Show the world what kind of social media freelancer you are and what you’ve been dreaming up!
+If you already have an artistic portfolio, use that as inspiration for your Instagram one!
+This should also be constantly updated, with all of your latest work – show the world what kind of social media freelancer you are and what you’ve been dreaming up!

-Check out @kristan.billing for some inspiration – She’s a pet illustrator, so she mostly shares portraits of pets she draws for clients.
+Check out @kristan.billing for some inspiration – She’s an illustrator, so she mostly shares portraits and design work from clients.

 Write better captions